 What is DA?

 So what actually is DA?
 Well you know all this chatting about SEO?
 DA pretty much measures how well your blog is doing on a search engine.
-Back in the days, google created this thing called ‘page rank’, page rank was a way to see how well your blog was doing on google, from a list of 1-10.
+You can read more about it online, but back in the days, google created this thing called ‘page rank’, page rank was a way to see how well your blog was doing on google, from a list of 1-10.
 But, then google decided that they didn’t like it anymore and stopped using it.

 This meant that people had no way of seeing how well a website was doing in terms of searches and reach.
 So along came a company called ‘Moz’ who capitalised on a niche in the market and began giving scores to websites based on their ‘strength’ or how they performed in searches.
 This is known as your domain authority.

 DA is a score from 1-100.
 It’s made in a logarithmic scale.
 This means that as you move up the scale, it gets harder and harder to move from one score to another, such as moving from 1-10 takes 20% effort, but moving from 40-50 make take 2000% effort.
 This means that even HUGE websites like blogspot have a score of 71 (not 100 like I would think!).
 If you are a dentist, for example, you will want to improve your website to get more dental clientsand will therefore be using SEO techniques to try to increase your DA score.
 You can do this yourself, or by hiring an SEO agency (an example of which can be found at https://theseomarketingcompany.com/marketing/dental/) to audit your website for you!

 DA is updated every month, so it’s common for your score to flux up and down.